User Rights and Responsibilities

-California state law states that library materials, equipment, or property must not be taken from the libraries without proper checkout or authorization.
+California State Law: California state law states that library materials, equipment, or property must not be taken from the libraries without proper checkout or authorization.
 Library materials must be returned following the expiration of the loan period or upon request by the library.
-Library materials must not be concealed in the .ibraries for the exclusive use of individuals or groups (California Penal Code § 490.5 and California Education Code § 19911
+Library materials must not be concealed in the libraries for the exclusive use of individuals or groups (California Penal Code § 490.5 and California Education Code § 19911

 Q. Are there regulations concerning the use of telephone services?

 A. Users of UCLA's telephone services are required to comply with all applicable state and federal laws and regulations as well as applicable university policy.
-The misuse of telephone services and equipment provided by UCLA Communications Technology Services (CTS) is strictly prohibited.
+The misuse of telephone services and equipment provided by UCLA Information Technology Services (ITS) is strictly prohibited.

-The UCLA telephone system tracks all outgoing calls.
-Tampering with telephone equipment, the false use of CTS authorization codes, and/or misuse of telephone services are strictly prohibited.
-CTS will investigate any fraudulent calls that are reported.
-Upon completion of a fraud investigation, a fraud investigation/rebilling fee of $25.00 per hour, as well as the rebilling of unauthorized calls, will be charged to the actual caller.
+Fraud: The UCLA telephone system tracks all outgoing calls.
+Tampering with telephone equipment, the false use of ITS authorization codes, and/or misuse of telephone services are strictly prohibited.
+ITS will investigate any fraudulent calls that are reported.
+Upon completion of a fraud investigation, a fraud investigation/rebilling fee as well as the rebilling of unauthorized calls will be charged to the actual caller.